debruine/sim_mem/README.md

 ### Aggregate the data

-First, we'll aggregate the data by subject and condition to calculate mean reaction times.
-This will create a table of 80 rows with columns `sub_id`, `condition`, and `rt`.
+To start, we'll aggregate the data by subject and condition to calculate mean reaction times.
+This will create a table of 176 rows with columns `sub_id`, `condition`, and `rt`.

 ``` r
 agg_data <- iat_data %>%